rajatghosh09/react-ts-tailwind-shadcn-setup-all-npm/README.md

 Would you like to use Tailwind CSS?
 # Select: No
 Would you like your code inside a `src/` directory?
 # Select: Yes
+Would you like to use App Router? (recommended)
+# Select: Yes
 Would you like to customize the import alias (`@/*` by default)?
 # Select: Yes